Graph-ICS/Graph-ICS/readme.md

 - Under Developer and Designer Tools: Qt Creator 4.8.1 CDB Debugger Support
 - You can add or delete Tools every time using the Qt Maintenance Tool.

 5.5.
-Finish the installation and not open QtCreator
+Finish the installation and do not open QtCreator

 5.6.
 Add the C:\Qt\Tools\QtCreator\bin path to the environments variables (the path may differ if you have installed Qt at a different path)

 5.7.
-Setting the QT Creator up (NMake Generator)
+Setting up the QT Creator (NMake Generator)

-- Open the QtCreator, go to Tools and click Options
+- Open QtCreator, go to Tools and click Options
 <center>
 	<img src="doc/Readme_Installation/Installation5.PNG" />
 </center>